mmcco/bitcoindata/README.md

 New files generated:
 `users.csv`: A CSV file that associates addresses with their user IDs.
 This uses the classic user generation heuristic described by [Reid & Harrigan](http://arxiv.org/abs/1107.4524).
 `heurusers.csv`: The same as above, but using the new heuristic, which also analyzes output data.
 A comprehensive description of this heuristic will be published soon.
-`usersCount.csv`: Associates each userID with the number of addresses assigned to it, using the classic heuristic.
+`usersCount.csv`: Associates each user ID with the number of addresses assigned to it, using the classic heuristic.
-`heurUsersCount.csv`: The same as above, but for the new heuristic.
+`heurUsersCount.csv`: The same as above, but using the new heuristic.

 Please contact me if you have any questions about its use, or if you want to help with its development.